kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 * Geo-location – Solutions can restrict access to media based on the origin on the user.
 This is set using the user's IP.
 For example, a publisher in Spain can restrict access to their media to all users outside of Spain, allowing users with Spanish IPs only to access the site's media.
 * IP - Limit access to media only from a specific IP Address or range of IP address.
 * Time limit - Solutions can allow access to media for a specified time period only, for example, allowing users to access certain media for 7 days only.
 * Session limit - "Anonymous" users will be restricted and all access to the data will require a valid KS with specific permissions to the desired entry id.
-The publisher application is then responsible for determining whether a user has access to the a specific content, and if valid, generate and pass a valid KS with the request to the content.
+The publisher application is then responsible for determining whether a user has access to the specific content, and if valid, generate and pass a valid KS with the request to the content.

-To learn more abou the different layers of security, see [The Kaltura Media Access Control Model](http://knowledge.kaltura.com/node/447).
+To learn more about the different layers of security, see [The Kaltura Media Access Control Model](http://knowledge.kaltura.com/node/447).

 ## The Kaltura Session